MicrosoftDocs/well-architected/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service.md

 ### Design checklist

 > [!div class="checklist"]
-> - **Cluster architecture:** Use appropriate VM SKU per node pool and reserved instances.
+> - **Cluster architecture:** Use appropriate VM SKU per node pool and reserved instances where long-term capacity is expected.
 > - **Cluster and workload architectures:** Use appropriate managed disk tier and size.
 > - **Cluster architecture:** Review performance metrics, starting with CPU, memory, storage, and network, to identify cost optimization opportunities by cluster, nodes, and namespace.
 > - **Cluster architecture:** Use cluster autoscaler to scale in when workloads are less active.